publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35/schII/ptA/m__us_usc_t7_s1308.md

             (A) __In general__

                 Notwithstanding subsection (d), except as provided in subsection (g), a State or local government, or political subdivision or agency of the government, shall not be eligible to receive any payment, benefit, or loan under title I of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8701][/us/usc/t7/s8701] et seq.\] or title XII of this Act \[[16 U.S.C.
+8701][/us/usc/t7/s8701] et seq.\], title I of the Agricultural Act of 2014 \[[7 U.S.C.
+9001][/us/usc/t7/s9001] et seq.\], or title XII of this Act \[[16 U.S.C.
 3801][/us/usc/t16/s3801] et seq.\].

             (B) __Tenants__